-The Rescue Alliance is a collaboration of faith-based organizations working together to restore the well-being of homeless men, women, and children in New York City.
+The Rescue Alliance is a collaboration of faith-based organizations working together to restore the well-being of men, women, and children experiencing homelessness in New York City.
 We are dreaming of a city where everyone belongs.

 In 2008, six organizations started an annual outreach to the homeless during the peak of New York’s brutal winter.
 Through Don’t Walk By, committed volunteers walk every block of our city and bring hope to our friends on the street, inviting everyone we meet to receive a new winter coat, a warm meal, medical assistance, and long-term support.